laowantong/paroxython/docs/md/preparing.md

 # Preparing your program collection

-## Names
+## Naming things

+### Capitalization

-Paroxython trusts you to follow the official [PEP 8 naming conventions](https://www.python.org/dev/peps/pep-0008/#naming-conventions).
+Paroxython takes advantage of the official [PEP 8 naming conventions](https://www.python.org/dev/peps/pep-0008/#naming-conventions).
 In a nutshell:

 `lowercase_with_underscores`
 :   Variables, functions (in the broadest sense, including methods), modules, packages.